6 Tips for Working Professionals Find Time to Chill Out and Relax

 Tip #2 — Breathe:

 Pay attention to the pace of your breathing.
 Try to limit yourself to six breaths a minute.
 This means breathing air in for about five seconds, then blowing it out for 5 seconds.
 This is a great way to be mindful and for relaxing your body.
+If breathe work seems boring or challenging for you, working with a therapist in counseling for professionals can help.

 Tip #3 — Get Back to Nature: